openxc/vi-firmware/docs/getting-started/config.rst

 In this example, we'll pick a simple use case and walk through how to configure and compile the firmware.
 You'll need to be comfortable getting around at the command line, but you don't need to know any C++.
-The VI firmware can be configured and built in Windows, Linux (Ubuntu and Arch are tested) or Mac OS X.
+The VI firmware can be developed in Windows, Linux or Mac OS X.

 Let's say we have a vehicle with a high speed CAN bus on the standard HS pins, connecting to the "CAN1" controller on our vehicle interface.